mvpossum/cms-oia/README.md

 - Added spanish translations.
 - Users & problems name special codification
 - Scoreboard separated by levels.
-- Added a few util_scripts (probably you'll have to modify them, so read and understand before run)
+- Added a few util_scripts (probably you'll have to modify them, so read first)
+- The score shown in the scoreboard is the max between all the submissions.
 - Other dirty changes like disabling Testing, hiding some texts, etc.